zhaoo/hexo-theme-zhaoo/README_EN.md

 Modify the file `_config.yml` in the theme directory to configure related functions:

-It is recommended to refer to [_config.yml](https://github.com/izhaoo/hexo-theme-zhaoo/blob/master/_config.yml) for configuration
+It is recommended to refer to [_config.yml](https://github.com/izhaoo/hexo-theme-zhaoo/blob/master/_config.yml) and [_example](https://github.com/izhaoo/hexo-theme-zhaoo/tree/master/_example) for configuration

 ## Update